-Rhiannon joined the Archaeology Wales team in February 2018 and is based in the Caerphilly Office.
-She is a specialist in palaeoenvironmental analysis, in particular the use of pollen in reconstructing the past environment and she oversees the processing of environmental samples from archaeological sites.
-Rhiannon currently sits on the committee for the Association for Environmental Archaeology, of which she has been a member since 2014.
+Rhiannon joined the Archaeology Wales team in February 2018 as Finds and Environmental Officer, before becoming Post Excavation Manager in December 2021.
+She is based in the AW Finds and Environmental Processing Facility.
+Rhiannon is a specialist in palaeoenvironmental analysis, in particular the use of pollen in reconstructing the past environment and she manages the finds and environmental post excavation activities here at AW.

 Rhiannon’s research interests include environmental change, the archaeology of prehistoric Britain, palynology and the effect of past sea level rise on coastal communities.